picklehari/GP/readme.md

 # What this code is about?

-The code generates a clojure code to compute the xor function.
+The code generates a lisp code to compute a polynomial function.

 ## The Output

-The Output is stored in a file called **Output.clj**
+The Output is printed.

+## Help Required
+Formating the code is the present challenge faced